Creative Drop Ceiling Ideas

 My husband liked these panels, because they made it fairly easy to install extra recessed lighting wherever we needed more light in the kitchen or in our daughter’s bedroom.

-Ok, this one can be a version of Shiplap, but it is a completely different product and process.
-You can see it in my Craft Room ceiling (ignore the rest of the room in progress).
+Ok, this idea can be a version of Shiplap, but it is a completely different product and process.
+You can see this ceiling option in my Craft Room ceiling (ignore the rest of the room in progress).

 With Woodhaven panels, you can install them 3 different ways.
 You can attach them directly to your ceiling using clips or a track, and the 3rd way is by attaching it to ….. an existing drop ceiling grid!